Constructing linear bicategories: Abstract

 \section{Abstract}

 {\it Linearly distributive categories} were introduced to model the tensor/par fragment of linear logic, without resorting to the use of negation. {\it Linear bicategories} are the bicategorical version of linearly distributive categories.
 Essentially, a linear bicategory has two forms of composition, each determining the structure of a bicategory, and the two compositions are related by a linear distribution.
 After the initial paper on the subject, there was little further work as there seemed to be a lack of examples.
-The main goal of this paper is to demonstrate that there are in fact a great many examples, which are mainly obtained by extending familiar constructions from the (ordinary) bicategorical setting.

-While it is standard in the field of {\it monoidal topology} that the category of quantale-valued relations is a bicategory, we begin by showing that if the quantale is a {\it Girard} quantale, we obtain a linear bicategory.
-We further show that \QRel\ for $Q$ a unital quantale is a Girard quantaloid if and only if $Q$ is a Girard quantale.
+The main goal of this paper is to demonstrate that there are in fact a great many examples, which are obtained by considering quantales and quantaloids, and by extending familiar constructions from the (ordinary) bicategorical setting.
+It is standard in the field of {\it monoidal topology} that the category of quantale-valued relations is a bicategory.
+Here we begin by showing that a quantale is {\it Girard} if and only if the corresponding bicategory is a Girard quantaloid, which is an example of linear bicategory.
 The {\it tropical} and {\it arctic semiring} structures fit together into a Girard quantale, so this construction is likely to have multiple applications.
-More generally, we define \LD-quantales, which are sup-lattices with two quantale structures related by a linear distribution, and show that \QRel\ is a linear bicategory if $Q$ is an \LD-quantale.

-We then consider several standard constructions from bicategory theory, and show that these lift to the linear bicategory setting and produce new examples of linear bicategories.
-In particular, we consider quantaloids.
-We first define the notion of a linear quantaloid \cQ\ and then consider linear \cQ-categories and linear monads in \cQ, where \cQ\ is a linear quantaloid.
-Every linear quantaloid is a linear bicategory.

-We want to develop non-locally posetal examples as well.
-We consider $\biloc$, the bicategory whose objects are locales, 1-cells are bimodules and two-cells are bimodule homomorphisms.
-This bicategory turns out to be what we call a {\it Girard bicategory}, which are in essence a closed version of linear bicategories.
+More generally, we define \LD-quantales, which are sup-lattices with two quantale structures related by a linear distribution, and their bicategorical analogue, linear quantaloids.
+We show that \QRel\ is a linear quantaloid if and only if $Q$ is an \LD-quantale.
+We then consider several standard constructions from enriched bicategory theory, and show that these lift to the linear quantaloid setting and produce new examples of linear bicategories.
+In particular, we consider linear \cQ-categories, matrices in \cQ\ and linear monads in \cQ, where \cQ\ is a linear quantaloid.
+We develop non-locally posetal examples as well, $\biquant$, the bicategory of quantales, modules and module homomorphisms, and $\qtld$, the bicategory of quantaloids, modules and module homomorphisms.
+These turn out to be cyclic $*$-autonomous bicategories, which are in essence a closed version of linear bicategories.